core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 RFC EDITOR: PLEASE REMOVE THIS SECTION.

 ## Version -01 to -02 ## {#sec-01-02}

+* Clarifications on client rough counting and IP multicast scope.

 * New parameter 'next_not_before' for the informative response.